Kostas Roukounas: Life

 Roukounas came from a poor family and thus had to start working from the age of eight, initially at a cigarette manufacturing business and later as a carpenter.
 He began his artistic career in the mid-1920s as a singer at a taverna.
 Young Roukounas soon became famous among his fellow islanders of Samos for his fine voice, specialising in Smyrneika (songs originating from the nearby coast of Asia Minor).
-Shortly thereafter he moved to Athens (in 1927 or 1928).
+Shortly thereafter, he moved to Athens (in 1927 or 1928).
 There he sang professionally on various festive occasions until he was discovered by Panagiotis Toundas, a leading composer and recording industry executive.
 Tountas got Roukounas to make his first recordings on 78 rpm records.
-With his versatile voice he excelled in virtually all subgenres of traditional and rembetic music.
+With his versatile voic,e he excelled in virtually all subgenres of traditional and rebetiko music.
 Deserving particular mention are his renditions of the most demanding technically and semi-improvisational manedes.
 Roukounas collaborated with many composers throughout his long career, particularly Panagiotis Tountas, Spyros Peristeris, Kostas Skarvelis, and Grigoris Asikis.

 He married the singer Anna Pagana who died of a heart attack in 1943.
 Roukounas married his second wife, lyricist Alexandra Kyriazi, in 1948.
 They lived together in a suburb of Athens until his death in 1984.